Skip to content

 There are three main cases where this can happen:

-• Two agents are running on the same host, in this case you should stop one of them.
+• Two agents are running on the same host.
+In this case you should stop one of them.

 There are two state files: